 Branches: We tend to focus on the branches, because it is the 'acting out' - using drugs, alcohol, sex, porn, gambling, food etc and find ways and means of getting more, manipulating, cheating etc. These are the symptoms, not the root disease.

-When we begin to understand what addiction is, and how it works - we will become less concerned with 'hacking off the branches' and will work on getting ot the root of the problem.
+When we begin to understand what addiction is, and how it works - we will become less concerned with 'hacking off the branches' and will work on getting to the root of the problem.
 We have to uproot the shame, the feeling we are not worthy.
 Heal that, and the addiction dies.
+In such a situation, is important to seek help.
+Solace Asia’s holistic addiction treatment can have your way to a cleaner life

 Compounds and experiences with addictive potential activate the brain’s reward circuitry.
-These triggers are also called reinforcers because the pleasurable feeling we get from them makes us more likely to engage in them again.
-Both alcohol and illicit drugs are powerful reinforcers, and cause the release of the neurotransmitter dopamine in the brain’s reward system.
+These triggers, such as alcohol and illicit drugs, are also called reinforcers.
+Reinforcers are the substances that make us feel happy and more likely to engage in them again, and cause the release of the neurotransmitter dopamine in the brain’s reward system.

 Many people are addicted to substances that are considered drugs.
 Drugs include things like opiates (heroin, painkillers), benzodiazepines (Clonazepam), alcohol, nicotine (cigarettes), and caffeine (yes, you can even be addicted to your morning coffee).